deuxp/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
+140 characters is all you need.
+Participate now!

+## Skills Practiced

-- HTML, CSS, JS, jQuery and AJAX front-end skills, and Node Express back-end skills.
+- HTML, CSS, JS, jQuery and AJAX front-end, and Node Express back-end.

 ## Getting Started